roboll/helmfile/README.md

 - `readFile` reads the specified local file and generate a golang string
 - `fromYaml` reads a golang string and generates a map
-- `setValuleAtPath PATH NEW_VALUE` traverses a golang map, replaces the value at the PATH with NEW_VALUE
+- `setValueAtPath PATH NEW_VALUE` traverses a golang map, replaces the value at the PATH with NEW_VALUE
 - `toYaml` marshals a map into a string

 ### Values Files Templates